khaiowo/Thalindor/Races in Elyndros, 1e73e8a5a27e80fd87f3e0aa27b65c4a.md

-# Races in Elyndros,
+# Races in Thalindor,

 Owner: Phntm Drknss

 # **Humans**

-### 🧭 **Humans of Elyndros**
+### 🧭 **Humans of Thalindor**

 ### 🌍 Distribution

-Humans are the most **numerous and widely spread** race in Elyndros.
+Humans are the most **numerous and widely spread** race in Thalindor.
 Unlike many other species, they adapt rapidly to nearly any environment — from the burning spires of the Ashveil Ranges to the drifting cities of the Seraphine Isles.

 ### 🧬 Traits